jsonboto/aws_kinesis_example/README.md

 # aws_kinesis_example

-Here is an example of a python program that pulls data from an AWS Kinesis stream and writes it to an AWS Redshift SQL table using AWS Secrets Manager to store the credentials:
+`main.py` is an example Python program using AWS Secrets Manager to hold credentials for all AWS services and pull data from an AWS Kinesis stream, then write it to an AWS Redshift SQL table.

-This program assumes that the secrets for the Redshift database are stored in AWS Secrets Manager in the following format:

-`
-{
-    "username": "username",
-    "password": "password",
-    "host": "host",
-    "port": "port",
-    "dbname": "dbname"
-}
-`
+This code assumes that you have already stored the necessary credentials and connection information for your AWS services in AWS Secrets Manager.
+It uses the `boto3` library to interact with AWS services and the `json` library to parse the secret values from AWS Secrets Manager.

-You will need to replace my_stream and my_table with the appropriate names for your Kinesis stream and Redshift table.
-You will also need to specify the structure of the data in the Redshift table (i.e. the names and data types of the columns) in the INSERT INTO statement.
+To use this code, you will need to replace the placeholders (e.g. `my-secrets`, `my-stream`, `my_table`) with the actual names and values for your AWS resources.
+You may also need to modify the code to handle any additional features or requirements of your specific use case.